 Students rate our faculty highly, commenting on the level of engagement, one-on-one contact with instructors, and degree of improvement in language abilities.

-The Curriculum Project in the Department of Foreign Languages envisions a research-based redesign of all language curricula.
-Our primary goals: exceptional outcomes for our students, including study abroad, internships, fellowships, career placement abroad, and graduate school acceptances; exceptional language abilities for our students; and close collaboration between faculty and students on research and other academic projects.
+The Curriculum Project in the Department of World Languages and Cultures envisions a research-based redesign of all language curricula.
+Our primary goals: exceptional outcomes for our students, including study abroad, internships, fellowships, career placement, and graduate school acceptances; exceptional language abilities for our students; and intercultural competency.

-The Flipped Classroom Project in the Department of Foreign Languages makes use of current technologies to offload select classroom activities to the web, leaving more time during class for speaking practice, group projects, in-depth discussion, and problem-based learning activities.
-The Business German track is designed as a wholly flipped curriculum, and the German faculty are working to incorporated more flipped-classroom elements into our regular German courses.
+The Flipped Classroom Project in the Department of World Languages and Cultures makes use of current technologies to offload select classroom activities to the web, leaving more time during class for speaking practice, group projects, in-depth discussion, and problem-based learning activities.
+The Business German track is designed as a wholly flipped curriculum, and the German faculty are working to incorporate more flipped-classroom elements into our regular German courses.